 Professor Ashley Solomon

-He also records as a solo artist with Channel Classics and his recording of the complete Bach’s Flute Sonatas was recently voted the best overall version of these works on either modern or period flute by Gramophone Magazine (February 2017).
+He also records as a solo artist with Channel Classics and his recording of the complete Bach’s Flute Sonatas was voted the best overall version of these works on either modern or period flute by Gramophone Magazine (February 2017).

 G P Telemann, Essercizii Musici (recorded by Florilegium), Channel Classics CCS 40118 (2CDs) (2018) [LINK].